open-wc/open-wc/docs/faq/events.md

 console.log(customEvent.detail.wasHeard); // true
 ```

-Developers also access to the `Event` constructor which can be extended to contain not only data but also functionality.
+Developers may also access to the `Event` constructor which can be extended to contain not only data but also functionality.

 ```js
 class MyEvent extends Event {